GoncharukOrg/react-input/packages/mask/README.md

 }
 ```

+> The examples correspond to Material UI version 5.
+If you are using a different version, please read the [Material UI documentation](https://mui.com/material-ui/).

 ## Usage with TypeScript

 The `@react-input/mask` package is written in [TypeScript](https://www.typescriptlang.org/), so you have full type support out of the box.
 In addition, you can import the types you need for your use: